 - Stay well-hydrated by drinking plenty of fluids.

 Heat rash usually goes away on its own.
 If the rash seems to be getting worse, or the area seems like it’s becoming infected, consider seeing a doctor.

 Remember that bacteria live in your skin.
 Excessive itching can create an open wound that’ll grow infected as you continue to touch it.

 If you notice prickly heat appearing on your skin, be mindful of what your body is trying to tell you.
 Make sure to stay hydrated in warm climates and during physical activity.

-Watch for other signs of heat exhaustion (like dizziness, headache, or rapid heartbeat) and move to a cooler area as soon as you can.
+Watch for other signs of heat exhaustion (such as dizziness, headache, or rapid heart rate) and move to a cooler area as soon as you can.